briankoser/sosoreads/README.md

 So there are lots of wrappers:
 - [Goodreads](https://github.com/sosedoff/goodreads) (Ruby) looks like the most popular.
 - [BetterReads](https://github.com/thejessleigh/betterreads) (Python) was my first name idea and looks great.
 It was built on goodreads2, another Python wrapper.
-- I haven't looked at them in-depth yet, but there are a bunch of Node versions: [fff-graphql-goodreads](https://github.com/mpj/fff-graphql-goodreads), [goodreads-api-node](https://github.com/baahrens/goodreads-api-node), [goodreads.js](https://github.com/AnalogJ/goodreads.js), [goodreads-json](https://github.com/rosnovsky/goodreads-json), [goodreads-json-api](https://github.com/myke11j/goodreads-json-api), [Goodreads review JSON export](https://github.com/remy/goodreads), and [node-goodreads](https://github.com/bdickason/node-goodreads).
+- A bunch of Node versions: [fff-graphql-goodreads](https://github.com/mpj/fff-graphql-goodreads), [goodreads.js](https://github.com/AnalogJ/goodreads.js), [goodreads-json](https://github.com/rosnovsky/goodreads-json), [goodreads-json-api](https://github.com/myke11j/goodreads-json-api), [Goodreads review JSON export](https://github.com/remy/goodreads), [node-goodreads](https://github.com/bdickason/node-goodreads).

+The best Node implementation is [goodreads-api-node](https://github.com/baahrens/goodreads-api-node): it's mostly complete, including OAuth methods.
+Unfortunately, for the resources where OAuth is possible, it is required.
+To avoid that, and to provide my own take on the best API, I've created Sosoreads.

+## Roadmap
+- [x] Documentation
+- [x] Basic structure (v0.1)
+- [x] Unit test framework
+- [x] Reviews
+- [ ] Add to npm (v0.2)
+- [ ] Author (v0.3)
+- [ ] Book (v0.4)
+- [ ] Books (v0.5)
+- [ ] BooksByAuthor (v0.6)
+- [ ] Review (v0.7)
+- [ ] Series (v0.8)
+- [ ] Shelves (v0.9)
+- [ ] User (v1.0)
+- [ ] Write resources (Comments, Shelves, UserBook)
+- [ ] OAuth resources (Notifications, UserBook)

 ## General Notes
-My goal with Sosoreads is to provide a clean interface to the book-related resources.
+My goal is to provide a clean interface to the book-related resources.
 However, I will prioritize performance over "purity".
-For example, if I were building an API from scratch, I would only return authorIds and role with a book; but Sosoreads will also return the additional author information provided by Goodreads.
+For example, if I were building an API from scratch, I would only return authorIds with a Book; but Sosoreads will also return the additional author information provided by Goodreads.

 I will not implement the social resources (friends, notifications, etc.).